 Places to Stay Near Mill Beach

-A couple miles north, Harris Beach State Park provides full-hookup RV sites, tent sites, and cozy yurts with beautiful coastal views.
+A couple of miles north, Harris Beach State Park provides full-hookup RV sites, tent sites, and cozy yurts with beautiful coastal views.

 About 9 miles inland along the Chetco River, Alfred A. Loeb State Park features rustic cabins and tent camping in a peaceful, forested riverside setting.